 EI benefits are available when a worker suffers from illness or injury or is required to be quarantined.
 There’s a mistaken belief that the employee’s absence must be full-time, when in fact EI will provide a sickness benefit when normal weekly earnings fall by 40% or more.

-While most small and medium sized businesses provide long-term disability insurance as part of their employee benefits offering, many still rely on EI to take care of their people for illness or injury lasting between one and fifteen weeks.
+While most small and medium-sized businesses provide long-term disability insurance as part of their employee benefits offering, many still rely on EI to take care of their people for illness or injury lasting between one and fifteen weeks.

 EI claims for short-term disabilities can take a while to process.
 At a time when employees are already feeling stressed due to an illness or injury, being without a pay cheque for several weeks can increase stress and impede recovery.

 For companies with a history of few short-term disability claims, it may be worthwhile to implement a Supplementary Unemployment Benefit (SUB) program.
-The SUB program allows employers to top up an employee’s wage while they’re off work and collecting EI parental, sickness, or caregiving benefits.
+The SUB program allows employers to top up an employee’s wage while they’re off work and collect EI parental, sickness, or caregiving benefits.

 There are three types of Caregiving benefits available: